valandi/ImageTester/README.md

     + `-as` - Set automatic save on failures
     + `-st` - Split steps to individual tests
     + `-id` - Ignore displacement of shifting elements.
+    + `-pn` - Prompt new tests, new tests will not be saved automatically, the user will have to review and save manually.

     ###### For Documents (PDFs) only
     + `-di [dpi]` - Set the quality of the conversion on PDF files